LinkedIn is a vastly underused tool by many remote job seekers. Just creating a profile on the business social network

 Finding content on LinkedIn is best through using hashtags.
 Use popular hashtags like #JobSearch, #JobOpenings, and #RemoteJob to find remote job opportunities.
 Or, if you are looking for advice, then #JobSearchTips and #ResumeTips would be hashtags to follow.

-As mentioned, when you post content, make sure that it includes two or three hashtags that are popular and widely searched.
-The result will be that your content is discovered by more people, assuming it is quality content!
+As mentioned, when you post content, ensure that it includes two or three popular and widely searched hashtags.
+The result will be that more people will discover your content, assuming it is quality content!

 Find remote jobs

 Why do all of this?

 You have to stand out in a competitive job market and make more effort to land a remote job.
-Spending time sharing your knowledge and engaging on a company’s LinkedIn feed is going to get you noticed, especially if you are adding lots of value.
+Sharing your knowledge and engaging on a company’s LinkedIn feed will get you noticed, especially if you add value.

 For freelancers, when you have built a relationship with a business owner, your chances of getting hired will be increased.

 How do I know all of this works?
 It has worked for me.

 Since the start of 2020, 60% of my coaching clients have come from LinkedIn.
 Most contracting projects have come from within my network for the last five years.
-It works, but you have to put the effort in to get results.
+It works, but you must put in the effort to get results.